Department of Geography and Resource Management (GRM), The Chinese University of Hong Kong

 (* for corresponding author)

 Teo, S. S. K., Chung, C. K. L.*, & Wang, Z. (forthcoming).
-Theorising with urban China: methodological and tactical experiments for a more global urban studies.
+Theorising with urban China: Methodological and tactical experiments for a more global urban studies.
 Dialogues in Human Geography.
 [Free access to full paper]

-Wang, K., Chung, C. K. L., Xu, J.*, & Cheung, A. C. K. (forthcoming).
+Wang, K., Chung, C. K. L., Xu, J.*, & Cheung, A. C. K. (2024).
 Can the locked-in be unlocked?
 University stratification in China under state-led quest for world-class university.
-Higher Education Policy.
+Higher Education Policy, 37, 1-20.
 [Free access to full paper]

 Day, T.*, Chung, C. K. L., Doolittle, W. E., Housel, J., & McDaniel, P. N. (2023).
 Beyond COVID chaos: What postsecondary educators learned from the online pivot.
 The Professional Geographer, 75(1), 14-30.
 [Free access to full paper] [Digest on The Conversation]